On The Existence of Min-Max Minimal Surface of Genus $g\geq 2$: Convergence results

 \subsection{Degeneration of conformal structures}

 Let us talk about the \textbf{compactification of moduli space} $\mathcal{M}_{g}$.
-Here we mainly refer to Appendix B of \cite{IT} and Chapter IV of \cite{H}\footnote{Section 4 of \cite{Zh} also gives a nice summation in hyperbolic structures.}.
+Here we mainly refer to \cite[Appendix B]{IT} and \cite[Chapter IV]{H}\footnote{\cite[\S 4]{Zh} also gives a nice summation in hyperbolic structures.}.
 In fact, we will use hyperbolic metrics to represent elements in $\mathcal{M}_{g}$ and its compactification.
-Firstly, let us talk about the representation of the moduli space $\mathcal{M}_{g}$ and Teichm\"uller space $\mathcal{T}_{g}$ by hyperbolic and complex structures.
+First, let us introduce the representation of the moduli space $\mathcal{M}_{g}$ and Teichm\"uller space $\mathcal{T}_{g}$ by hyperbolic and complex structures.
 Fix a topological surface $\Sigma_{0}$ of genus $g\geq 2$.
-In fact, every metric on $\Sigma_{0}$ determines a complex structure $j$.
+Every metric on $\Sigma_{0}$ determines a compatible complex structure $j$ \cite[\S 1.5.1]{IT}.
 There exists a hyperbolic metric $h$ compatible with $j$.
-In fact, by uniformization theorem the covering projection $\pi:\mathbb{H}\rightarrow(\Sigma_{0}, j)$ is holomorphic, and the deck transformation group acts isomorphically w.r.t. the hyperbolic metric $ds^{2}_{-1}$.
-So we can get a hyperbolic metric $h$ on $\Sigma_{0}$ by pushing down $ds^{2}_{-1}$, and this metric is compatible to $j$ since $ds^{2}_{-1}$ is compatible to the standard complex structure on $\mathbb{H}$.
-Denote such a hyperbolic Riemman surface by a triple $(\Sigma_{0}, h, j)$.
+In fact, by the Uniformization Theorem the covering projection $\pi:\mathbb{H}\rightarrow(\Sigma_{0}, j)$ is holomorphic, and the deck transformation group acts isomorphically w.r.t. the hyperbolic metric $ds^{2}_{-1}$.
+So we can get a hyperbolic metric $h$ on $\Sigma_{0}$ by pushing down $ds^{2}_{-1}$, and this metric is compatible with $j$ since $ds^{2}_{-1}$ is compatible with the standard complex structure on $\mathbb{H}$.
+Denote such a hyperbolic Riemann surface by a triple $(\Sigma_{0}, h, j)$.
 Two hyperbolic metrics on $\Sigma_{0}$ are conformal equivalent if and only if they are isomorphic to each other.
-So we can view $\mathcal{M}_{g}$ as the set of equivalent classes of $(\Sigma_{0}, h, j)$ up to isomorphisms, and $\mathcal{T}_{g}$ as the set of equivalent classes of $(\Sigma_{0}, h, j)$ up to isotopic isomorphisms.
+So we can view $\mathcal{M}_{g}$ as the set of equivalent classes of $(\Sigma_{0}, h, j)$ up to isomorphisms, and $\mathcal{T}_{g}$ as the set of equivalent classes of $(\Sigma_{0}, h, j)$ up to isotrpic isomorphisms.

+Now we will introduce the concept of \textbf{Riemann surfaces with nodes}.
+The precise definition is given in \cite[Appendix B.2]{IT}.
+A compact connected Hausdorff space $\Sigma^{*}$ is called a \emph{closed Riemann surface of genus $g$ with nodes} if the following conditions hold: \begin{enumerate} \item[(\rom{1})] Every point $p\in\Sigma^{*}$ either has a neighborhood homeomorphic to the unit disk $\{z\in\mathbb{C}: |z|<1\}$ or to the set of one point gluing of two unit disks $\{z_{1}\in\mathbb{C}: |z_{1}|\leq 1\}\cup_{0\rightarrow 0}\{z_{2}\in\mathbb{C}: |z_{2}|\leq 1\}$, and in the second case we call $p$ a \emph{node}.
+These complex coordinates give a complex structure $j$ on $\Sigma^{*}$ minus nodes.
+Since $\Sigma^{*}$ is compact, there are only finitely many nodes;